Jellemvdl/InstanceDiffusion-extension/README.md

 cd src/lib/llm_submodule/chatgpt/chatgpt_output
 ```
 Inside, you will find a folder named with the same timestamp, containing:
-(1) A visualisation of the ChatGPT-defined bounding boxes.
+1. A visualisation of the ChatGPT-defined bounding boxes.
-(2) XXX
+2. The initial generated image based on the text prompt and instance-level conditions (bounding boxes), created using the main diffusion model without refinement.
-(3) The InstanceDiffusion generated image.
+3. Initial image after further quality enhancement using the SDXL refiner.

-By following these steps, you will successfully generate and inspect images using the GPT-4o LLM submodule integrated with the InstanceDiffusion Model.
+By following these steps, you will successfully generate and inspect images using the GPT-4 LLM submodule integrated with the InstanceDiffusion Model.
+To read about a quality assessment by inspection, [click here](blogpost.md##-Evaluation-of-LLM-Submodule).
+The next section will proceed to explain the evaluation of the LLM-based images using CogVLM.

 #### Evaluation with CogVLM